mrkrug24/Computing-techniques/2. Gauss method/README.md

 1. List the main advantages and disadvantages of the Gauss method:

 |Advantages|Disadvantages|
 | :-: | :-: |
 |<p>Simpler, clearer, less time-consuming than others.</p><p></p><p>Determines the absence of roots.</p>|<p>Accumulation of computational error during its implementation.</p><p></p><p>Slower than others.</p><p></p>|

-1. Send the completed file and the program to the email <KLyustrov@sch57.ru >

-Do not forget to specify the last name and class.

-**Kruglikov Maxim 10F**